 115,000 BP: Eemian Interglacial, warm period, with temperatures were on average 2 degrees higher than at present .
 This was the previous interglacial to our present one, the Holocene.
 Temperatures peaked around 125,000 BP.

 70,000 BP: Humid period in which western Egyptian Desert was savannah, supporting wild buffalo, giraffes antelopes and humans in the basin known as the Nabta Playa.

 127,000 BP: Termination of first recent Ice Age (Feuerbacher).
 Oceans slower to warm than land.

-90,000 BP: Greening of the Sahara with lower sea levels may have allowed humans to migrate out of Africa successfully for the first time via the strait across the Persian Gulf to Aden (BBC 2 10/5/09).
+90,000 BP: Greening of the Sahara.
+Lower sea levels may have allowed humans to migrate out of Africa successfully for the first time via the strait across the Persian Gulf to Aden (BBC 2 10/5/09).
 Genetics traces all present day races to this group.

 120,000 BP: Climate in UK warmer than today - by about one degree Celsius.
 Hippos in Britain (excavated from foundations of buildings on Trafalgar Square - Stringer, p.110).
-Ice Ages followed.
-(Hot & Cold Night, BBC2, 30/8/99.)
 Camp Century core shows Ice Age begins in Greenland.
 Then see 75,000 BP.
+First ceremonial burials.

-110,000 BP: "Sudden" (over less than 400 yrs?) shift to colder climate globally.
+110,000 BP: The start of the most recent glacial period within the Pleistocene division of the Quaternary.
+Over less than 400 yrs there was a 'sudden' shift to a colder climate globally.
 Desertification as moisture taken out of water cycle and frozen in growing ice caps/glaciers.
-Forests to grass, etc. (Singer & Avory p.xiv).
+Forests to grass, etc. (Singer and Avory p.xiv).

 60,000 BP: Believed ‘modern’ humans settled in Asia (from Africa), eventually displacing Homo erectus.